MSRConnections/Azure-training-course/Day 1/2. HOL WindowsAzure Website/HOL 2.md

 	        temp.write(f)
 	````

-	Then we use csv to load the earthquake latitude, longitude and mag.
+	Continuing the same *earthquake* function, we now use csv library to parse the earthquake latitude, longitude and magnitude from the data file.

 	````Python
 	    data = [[0 for col in range(3)] for row in range(20)]